Choose delivery during checkout: Email voucher or ship ticket booklets. ?

 Ontario Science Centre

-An iconic cultural attraction, the Science Centre is home to fascinating interactive experiences, making it a must-see for visitors to Toronto.
-There are over 500 engaging exhibits, live demonstrations and IMAX® films.
-It features Toronto’s only public planetarium, the CA Technologies Planetarium.
-The always evolving Weston Family Innovation Centre is packed with hands-on experiences that challenge all ages.
+A world-class cultural attraction, the Science Centre ignites your curiosity with wonder.
+Interactive experiences make it a must-see for visitors to Toronto.
+The Centre features over 500 exhibits, live demonstrations, Toronto’s only public planetarium and IMAX® films in the dome theatre.
+The AstraZeneca Human Edge is a new exhibition hall that explores all the wonders of the human body.
 Bring your little ones to KidSpark, a unique discovery playground and learning space for children age 1-8.

 770 Don Mills Road